freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/use-a-template-engines-powers.md

 It should look like: `res.render(process.cwd() + '/views/pug/index', {title: 'Hello', message: 'Please login'});` Now refresh your page and you should see those values rendered in your view in the correct spot as laid out in your `index.pug` file!

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the [project completed up to this point](https://gist.github.com/camperbot/4af125119ed36e6e6a8bb920db0c0871).
+If you're running into errors, you can check out the <a href="https://gist.github.com/camperbot/4af125119ed36e6e6a8bb920db0c0871" target="_blank" rel="noopener noreferrer nofollow">project completed up to this point</a>.

 # --hints--